Trusted-AI/AIF360/README.md

 It is designed to translate algorithmic research from the lab into the actual practice of domains as wide-ranging as finance, human capital management, healthcare, and education.
 We invite you to use it and improve it.

+AIF360 is also available in R. For R setup, please refer to instructions [here](aif360/aif360-r/README.md).

 The [AI Fairness 360 interactive experience](http://aif360.mybluemix.net/data)
 provides a gentle introduction to the concepts and capabilities.
 The [tutorials and other notebooks](./examples) offer a deeper, data scientist-oriented